Scraping Metrics in Kubernetes

-groundcover supports standard Prometheus annotations instructing scrapers to peridically fetch metrics from pods.
+groundcover supports standard Prometheus annotations instructing scrapers to periodically fetch metrics from pods.

-Our sensors will automatically discover every pod with those annotations and periodically scrape the metrics path specified
+Once enabled groundcover will automatically discover every pod with those annotations and periodically scrape the metrics path specified.

 Add the following annotations to your Kubernetes pods exposing Prometheus metrics